About Online Learning in Washington

 Who is eligible to attend Insight School of Washington (ISWA)?

-Any student in grades 6–12 who resides in Washington.
-Stride Career Prep is available for students in grades 9–10.
+Any student in grades K–12 who resides in Washington is eligible to attend ISWA.
+High school students can also participate in our career and college prep program.
 Students must be 20 years of age or younger on the first day of the school year.
 Students who turn 21 while enrolled may remain enrolled until the end of the current school year.
-High school students must also be able to demonstrate completion of the eighth grade through official transcript or homeschool portfolios.
+High school students must also be able to demonstrate completion of the 8th grade through official transcripts or homeschool portfolios.